sal55/langs/MLang.md/Mfeatures.md

 ### Number Bases

 M had allowed number bases for literals from 2 to 16, but these have been dropped.
-Now only binary and hex are allowowed other than decimal:
+Now only binary and hex are allowed other than decimal:

-Number bases from 2 to 16 can be used for integers and floats, eg:

 2x100    # base 2; 4
     100B     # Alternative way to write binary
     0xFFF    # hex: 4095

-However, `print` still supports output in different bases, which is probably more useful:
+However, `print` still supports output in different bases, which is probably more useful that having it for literals within sourcecode:

    println 100         # decimal
    println 100:"H"     # hex